-The SABS has undergone a number of revisions over the years since its inception, with the most recent applicable to anyone who has been in an accident after June 1st of 2016.
+The SABS has undergone a number of revisions over the years since its inception, with the most recent applicable to anyone who has been in an accident on or after June 1st of 2016.
 The SABS applies to anyone injured in an accident in Ontario.
-It also may apply to Ontarians that become injured in another jurisdiction either in Canada or in the United States, though this is not always a guarantee.
-However, the message that the SABS sends is clear: no matter who may be at fault in an accident, you deserve to have financial support in the wake of an injury.
+It also may apply to Ontarians that become injured in another jurisdiction either in Canada or in the United States.
+However, the message that the SABS sends is clear: no matter who may be at fault in an accident, you deserve to have some support in the wake of an injury.

 Specifics of the Statutory Accident Benefits Schedule

 The SABS is a multi-layered approach to injury compensation and one that deserves a specific and complete explanation.
-As mentioned above, there are three severity tiers for injuries — minor, non-catastrophic, and catastrophic — but there are also a number of different benefit categories that you may or may not be eligible to receive, based on the specifics of your injury.
+There are three severity tiers for injuries — minor, non-catastrophic, and catastrophic — but there are also a number of different benefit categories that you may or may not be eligible to receive, based on the specifics of your injury.
 These benefits include the following:

 Medical and Rehabilitation and Attendant Care

 In accidents occurring after June 1st of 2016, there is a combined $1 million in benefits over your lifetime for both medical and rehabilitation care and attendant care in the case of catastrophic injuries.
 In non-catastrophic injuries, this is reduced to a combined $65,000 over 260 weeks.
 For minor injuries, this is reduced further to $3,500 for 260 weeks and only covers medical and rehabilitation care.